MZ-LAWAL/SCA-Cloud-School-Application_Docker/README.md

 # Steps to create a Docker Images.

 1. Download Docker Desktop
-2. install Docker Desktop.
-Make sure Visualization is enabled st BIOS, WSL (Windows subsystem for Linus) and other requirements is meet.
+2. Install Docker Desktop.
+Make sure Visualization is enabled at BIOS, WSL (Windows subsystem for Linus) and other requirements is meet.
 3. Check HyperV and make sure it is installed and working.
 4. Check Virtual Machine Platform from Windows Features.
 5. Create a Directory for the static website.